CodeYourFuture/JavaScript-Core-3-Coursework-Week3/practice/code-reading.md

 What will be the output of this code.
 Explain your answer in 50 words or less.

+It will log x as 10 as x is global thereby running the console.log in the function f1.
+However, the console.log(f1()) will be undefined while console.log(y) will throw refferenceError because y is in the local scope of function f1.

 ## Question 3

 Take a look at the following code: